alf-p-steinbach/Expressive-Cpp/README.md

 There is one library dependency, one additional library to install, namely the [Macro Magic](https://github.com/alf-p-steinbach/Macro-Magic) micro-library, which also is a pure header library, and which also is designed to reside in the `p` folder.

+## Headers and namespaces

+asdlkj

+# A general overview

 ## Introduction